 It appears to be less a function of political party than personality.

 Look around and find your own examples, while noting these traits of romanticism:

 Nostalgia for a tribal or ethnic or biblical or pastoral or aristocratic wisdom of old.
 Any "golden age" lies in the past.
 Human effort will never build a better one.

 Suspicion toward new technologies or social innovations, especially those that might empower masses to "behave foolishly."

 Preference for hierarchies.
 The people are best guided by an elite class that's privy to The Truth.
 (Not those bad, opposing elites, of course.
 Only the philosopher kings from your side.)

 Enemies are strawmen caricatures, universally wrong, never worthy adversaries deserving negotiation.

-A preference for the subjective over the objective.
-Lefty postmodernists say that "everything is relative."
-Neoconservatives insist that mighty imperialists can "create our own reality."
-(See "Romantics with Nukes," below.)
+A preference for the "subjective" over the "objective."
+Postmodernists say that "everything is relative," while Neoconservatives insist that mighty imperialists can "create our own reality."
+(See "romantics with nukes," below.)

 Symbols matter!
 Either as trappings of empire or emblems of in-your-face defiance.